Call for Papers: Durham 2017

 We welcome papers that explore the dynamic relationship between the theological and the lived in ecclesiology.

 This conference is part of The Network for Ecclesiology & Ethnography, which seeks to draw together scholars working with theological approaches to qualitative research on the Christian Church.
 It is is a wide ranging conference, and part of the joy is discovering a diversity of specialisms.
 Past papers have included ethnography, systematic theology, ecclesiology, practical theology and social science approaches.
 Attendees range from professors to doctoral students and local ministers.
 This is an excellent place to present as a post graduate or early career researcher, or as a pastor/scholar in ministry.
 Learning is generously shared and critiques are supportive.
-We have two different kinds of paper: 20 minute and 45 minute papers.
+We have three lengths of paper: 20 minute, 30 minutes and 45 minute papers.
 We encourage single and multi-authored papers.
 All papers are to be circulated prior to the event to enhance conference conversations and interaction.

 Proposals deadline extended until 31st July.

-To propose a paper, please send us a title and abstract of no more than 200 words, with your name, title, institution/place of work (if applicable) and contact details.
-You can upload it as a pdf or word file, using the button below.
+To propose a paper, please email a title and abstract of no more than 200 words, with your name, title, institution/place of work (if applicable) and contact details to Knut Tveitereid at Knut.Tveitereid@NLA.no.
 All paper proposals will be reviewed and we’ll let you know the status of your proposal ASAP.
 If you have any questions please email Professor Pete Ward at firstname.lastname@example.org.